Feature Selection: A Data Perspective: Feature Selection with Streaming Data

-The first attempt to perform streaming feature selection is credited to~\citep{perkins2003online}.
-They propose a streaming feature selection framework based on stagewise gradient descent regularized risk framework~\citep{perkins2003grafting}.
-Grafting is a general technique that can deal with a variety of models that are parameterized by a feature weight vector $\mat{w}$ subject to $\ell_{1}$-norm regularization, such as Lasso:
+The first attempt to perform streaming feature selection is credited to~\cite{perkins2003online}.
+Their method is based on a stagewise gradient descent regularized risk framework~\cite{perkins2003grafting}.
+Grafting is a general technique that can deal with a variety of models that are parameterized by a feature weight vector $\mat{w}$ subject to $\ell_{1}$-norm regularization, such as Lasso.

-In general, Grafting can work with the following objective function in which the features are assumed to arrive one at a time, the key challenge is how to efficiently update the parameter $\mat{w}$ when new features are continuously coming.
-The basic idea of Grafting streaming feature selection algorithm is based on the observation -- incorporating a new feature into the model in Eq.~(\ref{eq:fs_grafting}) involves in adding a new penalty term into the model.
+The basic idea of Grafting is based on the observation -- incorporating a new feature into the Lasso model involves adding a new penalty term into the model.
 For example, at the time step $j$, when a new feature $f_{j}$ arrives, it incurs a regularization penalty of $\alpha|\mat{w}_{j}|$.
-Therefore, the addition of the new feature $f_{j}$ reduces the objective function value in Eq.~(\ref{eq:fs_grafting}) only when the reduction in the loss function part $loss(\mat{w};\mat{X},\mat{y})$ outweighs the increase in the $\ell_{1}$-norm regularization.
-With this observation, the condition of accepting the new feature $f_{j}$ is as follows:
+Therefore, the addition of the new feature $f_{j}$ reduces the objective function value in Lasso only when the reduction in the loss function part $loss(\mat{w};\mat{X},\mat{y})$ outweighs the increase in the $\ell_{1}$-norm regularization.
+With this observation, the condition of accepting the new feature $f_{j}$ is $\left|\frac{\partial loss(\mat{w};\mat{X},\mat{y})}{\partial \mat{w}_{j}}\right|>\alpha$.
 Otherwise, the Grafting algorithm will set the feature coefficient $\mat{w}_{j}$ of the new feature $f_{j}$ to be zero.
-In the second step, when new features like $f_{j}$ are accepted and included in the model, Grafting adopts a conjugate gradient (CG) procedure to optimize the model with respect to all current parameters.
+In the second step, when new features are accepted and included in the model, Grafting adopts a conjugate gradient (CG) procedure to optimize the model with respect to all current parameters to exclude some outdated features.